Elarafi-trade/pair_agentverse/readme.md

-# How to Interact with ELARA Agent on Agentverse
+# How to Interact with ELARA uAgent on Agentverse

 ELARA is a trading pair analyzer agent deployed on the ASI Agentverse.
 Users can interact with it in multiple ways.